If you have heavy periods, your doctor may discuss Oriahnn with you.

 Here’s a list of common questions related to taking Oriahnn.

 • Will I need to use Oriahnn long term?
-Oriahnn isn’t recommended for use longer than 24 months.
+It’s not recommended to take Oriahnn for longer than 24 months.
 This is because the drug increases the risk of bone loss, which can increase your risk for bone fractures.
 Talk with your doctor about how long you should take this drug.

 • Should I take Oriahnn with food?
 Food doesn’t change how Oriahnn works.
 So, you can take the drug either with or without food.